"This is the preserved tongue, windpipe, heart, and lungs of 6 month old child that choked to death on a marble"

 The website has tried to encourage bureaucrats in Utah, as well as federaltards, to give Esar Met a fair trial.

 So far it has had no success, so it will aim a little lower, something easier.
-Trying to get the various bureaucrats involved in this case to return the organs and other body parts which were removed from the victim.
+Trying to get the various bureaucrats involved in this case to return the organs and other body parts which were removed and not buried with the victim.

 Many of the body parts have been disposed of, without telling the family, but some should still be findable.
 In cabinets, offices, on shelves.
-Trophies to remind bureaucrats of a time when they had power over a lot of 'lesser' people.
+Trophies to remind bureaucrats of a time when they had power.

 The Brainfind Project is expected to start in a few months, depending on available finances.
 This page will give details once it starts.